Berberis aquifolium: Distribution and habitat

+Berberis aquifolium is invasive in parts of Western Europe, having escaped cultivation in parks.
+It's expansion is likely linked to global warming.

 Description

 Berberis aquifolium grows to 1–3 m tall and 1.5 m wide.
 The stems and twigs have a thickened, corky appearance.
-The leaves are pinnate and up to 30 cm long, comprising 5–7 ovate, spiny leaflets up to 7.5 cm long.
+The leaves are pinnate and up to 30 cm long, comprising 5–9 ovate, spiny leaflets up to 7.5 cm long.
 Shiny on top, the leathery leaves resemble those of holly.

 From March to June, the yellow flowers are borne in dense clusters 3–6 cm long and 1.5 cm wide.
 Each of the six stamens terminates in two spreading branches.
 The six yellow petals are enclosed by six yellow sepals.
 At the base of the flower are three greenish-yellow bracts, less than half as long as the sepals.
 The spherical berries are up to 1 cm wide, dark dusty-blue, and tart in taste.